The Full accident report can be read here. (Department of Transport)

 is binary, but the controls and position

-detection of the up-to-down-line crossover happened to be trinary,
+detection of the up-to-down-line at Farnley Junction crossover happened to be trinary,

-control (line A positive = straight ahead, line B positive = cross over,
+control cable (wire A positive = straight ahead, wire B positive = cross over, neither

-On the day in question, a fault at the repeater unit was causing problems.
+On the day in question, a fault at the repeater unit ( line side cabinet 17 at

 Both signals were set to Danger by the signalman, and an engineering team

-then changed the rectifier in the power supply at the repeater unit.
+then changed the rectifier / power supply at the repeater unit.

 The loss of power caused the main signalling logic to believe the crossover